 The Accessibility Developer Tools (ADT) is a library of accessibility-related testing and utility code.

-Its main component is the accessibility audit: a collection of audit rules checking for common accessibility problems, and an API for running these rules in an HTML page.
+Its main component is the accessibility audit: a collection of audit rules checking for common accessibility problems and an API for running these rules on an HTML page.

 ADT has an Audit API axs_testing.js that you can use for automation.
 You can also run it at the command line using PhantomJS.